popolo-project/popolo-spec/specs/motion.md

   </tbody>
 </table>

-The range of the `session` property is not yet specified.
+The range of the legislative session property is not yet specified.

 <h1 id="serialization">4.
 Serialization</h1>